MiliasV/CTnetwork/README.md

-# ctwalk
+# CTstreets

-CTwalk is a function-based Python package that enables  you to:
+CTstreets is a function-based Python package that enables  you to:
 * Download street network and POI data from OpenStreetMap per city or bounding box
 * Calculate  street network centrality metrics such as street betweenness, street sinuosity, and intersection closeness.
 * Calculate how accessible the POIs are from different origin locations based on the downloaded street network and different weights.